This bowl of ramen is certainly Not Your College Ramen of yester years? It’s layered with incredible flavors, textures and deliciousness!

 - To two large serving bowls, evenly divide the vegetables, noodles, meat and broth.
 Top with desired toppings.

-- If you don’t have leftover chicken, pork, beef or tofu, here’s a couple proteins you can start this meal from scratch:
+- Change up the proteins.
+If you don’t have leftover chicken, pork, beef or tofu, here’s a couple proteins you can start this meal from scratch:

-- Salt and pepper a 4-6lb pork butt or shoulder.
+- Pork: Salt and pepper a 4-6 pound pork butt or shoulder.
 Add 4 cups of water to a Crockpot and cook pork on low for 6-8 hours or high 4-6 hours.
 Remove pork from the broth, discard fat, and shred meat.
 Cool broth and remove solidified fat.
 Use pork broth in place or in addition to chicken broth for ramen bowl base.

-- For the perfect boiled egg, check out Perfect Peel Boiled Eggs.
+- Make perfect boiled eggs.
+Check out my Perfect Peel Boiled Eggs.
 For a creamy yolk with set egg white, boil 7 minutes.
 For a half set yolk, boil 8-9 minutes.
 For a completely set yolk, boil 10 minutes.

-- Store leftovers in an air-tight container in the refrigerator up to 2-3 days.
+- For the refrigerator: Store leftovers in an air-tight container in the refrigerator up to 2-3 days.
 The noodles will soak up some of the broth over time.

 Frequently Asked Questions